curv3d/curv/docs/Shape_Atlas.rst

 -----------
 I want the ability to import an STL file.

+``exact_mesh_file filename``
+  Read a mesh file (STL, OBJ, AMF, 3MF) and interpret it as a polyhedron.
+  Maybe the vertices and faces are available as shape attributes, and maybe it can be used as input to polytope operators.

+  There is a limit to how many faces can be efficiently supported.
+  Not suitable for high triangle count approximations to curved surfaces.

+``approximate_mesh_file filename``
+  A mesh file that approximates a curved surface is compiled offline into an SDF.
+  Curved surfaces are reconstructed, while preserving edges.
+The result is placed in a file, which this operator reads.

 0. Import an STL file as a Nef polyhedron, naively constructed from half-spaces using intersection and complement.
 Evaluation time for the SDF is proportional to the number of triangles.
 Likely to be unusable for more than a thousand